navi2311/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/Good floorplan vs bad floorplan and introduction to library cells/readme.md

 <details>
 <summary><strong> Library Binding and Placement</strong></summary>
 <br>
--  here we will be learning about placement and routing
+- Here we will be learning about placement and routing.

 </details><!--  Library Binding and Placement -->